Javascript DOM Manipulation

 - use

-to read and write attributes likesrc
+.getAttribute()and.setAttributeto read and write attributes likesrcandhref - example:

-let link = document.querySelector('a'); link.getAttribute('href'); // "www.google.com" // change href attribute link.setAttribute('href', 'http://www.dogs.com');// <a href="http://www.dogs.com">I am a link</a> // change the image src let img = document.querySelector('img'); img.setAttribute('src', 'corgi.png'); // <img src="corgi.png">
+<a href="www.google.com">I am a link</a> <img src="logo.png"let link = document.querySelector('a'); link.getAttribute('href'); // "www.google.com" // change href attribute link.setAttribute('href', 'http://www.dogs.com');// <a href="http://www.dogs.com">I am a link</a> // change the image src let img = document.querySelector('img'); img.setAttribute('src', 'corgi.png'); // <img src="corgi.png"> - works on any attributes...

-, etc.
+class,id, etc.